wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/cluster.rst

 hidden
 ^^^^^^^

-If it is set to yes, information about the cluster that generated the event will be added to the alert.
+If it is set to ``yes``, information about the cluster that generated the event won't be included in the alert.

 +--------------------+-----------------------------------------+
 | **Default value**  | no                                      |